iqrf/iqrf-gateway-daemon/src/Documents/02-Design/DbFeature.md

 - JS driver identification is done by an existing package from IqrfRepo
 - if the device is not registered in IqrfRepo the drivers are evaluated according DPA requests *iqrf.embed.exprore.PeripheralInformation* and *iqrf.embed.exprore.MorePeripheralInformationn*

-#### Load drivers
+#### Device enum
-This loads JS drivers from IqrfRepo to standalone JS engine per device.
+This selects and loads JS drivers from IqrfRepo to standalone JS engine per device.

 #### Std enum
 This phase take care only of Iqrf Standards enumeration with usage of matching JS drivers versions loaded in previous versions